leifos-gmbh/ILIAS/components/ILIAS/EmployeeTalk/PRIVACY.md

   'Lock the editing of all appointments in this series' is enabled in the series, only the superior can edit.
-- **Delete:** The current account is superior of the talk and has read-access to the talk template administration via RBAC, or they have the global 'Administrator' role.
+- **Delete:** The current account is superior of the talk and has read-access to the talk template administration via RBAC (AccessControl), or they have the global 'Administrator' role.

 Note that the root account can always access every talk, and can always create a talk.
 If position access for 'Employee Talks' is deactivated, only the root